LLuxOperon/MSRBot.io/docs/CONTRIBUTING_SHORT.md

 npx http-server build --no-cache
 ```

+Using a browser, open http://127.0.0.1:8080/ after starting the http-server to inspect the local built pages.

 > These commands ensure your changes don’t break MSR’s automated workflows or data chain.
 The last commands build the site locally and initiates a local server to render the client side pages.

 ---